-The PowerRay also comes with a 12 MP camera that shoots 4K ultra HD video, letting it capture high quality footage of the underwater world.
-As with some flying drones, the control is via Great for reefs and near-surface open waters, the camera has a wide 180+ degree field of view and you can even see the footage in real time as you navigate the PowerRay using the included VR goggles.
-This feature should make it appealing to educators, boaters and commercial inspectors too.
+The PowerRay also comes with a 12 MP camera that shoots 4K Ultra HD video, letting it capture high-quality footage of the underwater world, so it may not be the best selfie drone.
+It also has two 450-lumen lights for clear visibility underwater.
+As with some flying drones, the control is via Great for reefs and near-surface open waters, the camera has a wide 180+ degree field of view and you can even see the footage in real-time (It’s stored in the 64GB memory card) as you navigate the PowerRay using the included VR goggles.
+Also, with the ZEISS VR ONE goggles, you can enjoy live footage in virtual reality.
+This feature should make it appealing to educators, boaters, and commercial inspectors too.
 Even underwater archaeologists may find this ROV useful.
-It can store 64 GB worth of footage or stream in real time in 1080p.
-Plus, its battery lasts up to four hours, longer than most other underwater drones on our list.
-For cameras without the drone, check out the best digital camera.
+The PowerRay can store 64 GB worth of footage or stream in real-time in 1080p.
+This will bring your live video feed capabilities to a whole new level.
+Plus, its battery lasts up to four hours on a single charge, longer than most other underwater drones on our list.
+Its control is somewhat similar to an aerial drone.
+For cameras without a drone, check out the best digital camera.

 Award: Honorable Mention

-WHY WE LIKE IT: The deepest diving underwater drone on our list, able to reach depths of 150M (492 ft,) this high tech ROV also offers 4K video, 64 GB storage and an easy to use smartphone app.
-It’s great for underwater videographers, small salvage operations and content creators looking to get high quality shareable footage of fish, scuba divers, sunken ruins and more.
+WHY WE LIKE IT: The deepest diving underwater drone on our list, able to reach depths of 150M (492 ft,) this high-tech ROV also offers 4K video, 64 GB storage, and an easy-to-use smartphone app.
+It’s great for underwater videographers, small salvage operations, and content creators looking to get high-quality shareable footage of fish, scuba divers, sunken ruins, and more.

 Award: Best 4K

-WHY WE LIKE IT: A high quality 4K camera, built-in lighting and an innovative floating wifi base station make this easy-to-use underwater drone a cool choice for capturing beautiful undersea footage.
+WHY WE LIKE IT: A high-quality 4K camera, built-in lighting, and an innovative floating Wi-Fi base station make this easy-to-use underwater drone a cool choice for capturing beautiful undersea footage.
 It’s great for videographers looking to get footage offshore, where the convenience of its floating WiFi buoy comes in handy.

-This innovative ROV may not dive as deep or for as long as the Tether Titan (our #2 pick) but it does have some stand out features that make it a useful tool for exploration and photo or videography.
+This innovative ROV may not dive as deep or for as long as the Tether Titan (our #2 pick) but it does have some stand-out features that make it a useful tool for exploration and photo or videography.
 The floating base station gives you more freedom of movement and the built-in lights let you capture better quality underwater footage.
-Also check out the best underwater camera.
+Also, check out the best underwater camera.

 Award: Best for Underwater Caves

-This versatile underwater drone stands out for its unique omni-directional maneuverability.
+This versatile underwater drone stands out for its unique Omni-directional maneuverability.
 A patented smart thruster system using 6 independent thrusters lets it spin 360 degrees, roll and pitch at any attitude, helping to get the exact right shot every time.
-Another plus for videographers and undersea photographers is the FIFSH V6’s 4000 lumen built-in lights, brighter than the lights on the Gladius (our #3 pick.)
+Another plus for videographers and undersea photographers is the FIFSH V6’s 4000-lumen built-in lights, brighter than the lights on the Gladius (our #3 pick.)

 Award: Longest Battery Life

-WHY WE LIKE IT: A compact underwater ROV with a 120 meter dive rating and an included 2.4GHz WiFi buoy, the Poseidon I is also small enough to carry with you on an airplane.
+WHY WE LIKE IT: A compact underwater ROV with a 120-meter dive rating and an included 2.4GHz WiFi buoy, the Poseidon I is also small enough to carry with you on an airplane.
 It’s great for adventurers and world travelers, with a shape that’s convenient to pack up and carry with you.

 Award: Best for Live Viewing

-WHY WE LIKE IT: A patented balance system, VR capability and outstanding 16 MP stills are some of the draws for this innovative, partially crowdfunded underwater drone.
-It’s great for underwater photographers, scuba divers and anyone looking for a truly unique way to experience the undersea kingdom, thanks to the Nemo’s unique 4K livestream.
+WHY WE LIKE IT: A patented balance system, VR capability, and outstanding 16 MP stills are some of the draws for this innovative, partially crowdfunded underwater drone.
+It’s great for underwater photographers, scuba divers, and anyone looking for a truly unique way to experience the undersea kingdom, thanks to the Nemo’s unique 4K Livestream.

 Award: Best Budget

-WHY WE LIKE IT: An underwater drone that swims like a fish, the Robosea BIKI is compact and fun, and includes a 4K video camera, underwater remote control and several AI-assisted swimming modes.
-It’s great for kids, divers and early adopters looking for one of the first true “intelligent” underwater drones.
+WHY WE LIKE IT: An underwater drone that swims like a fish, the Robosea BIKI is compact and fun, and includes a 4K video camera, underwater remote control, and several AI-assisted swimming modes.
+It’s great for kids, divers, and early adopters looking for one of the first true “intelligent” underwater drones.

-This cute underwater drone is billed at the world’s “first bionic fish.”
+This cute underwater drone is billed as the world’s “first bionic fish.”
 Unlike the other underwater drones on our list, the Robosea BIKI swims by moving a “tail fin” back and forth, like a fish, rather than being propelled by thrusters.
 The BIKI also lacks a tether and instead uses a combination of above-water wifi and an underwater remote.
 It can be set to maintain a fixed position for filming or to swim around on a programmed course as well.
 Obstacle avoidance sensors allow some autonomy.

-A 4K camera with lights and a wide angle lens helps the BIKI get quality underwater video.
+A 4K camera with lights and a wide-angle lens helps the BIKI get quality underwater video.

 Great for taking on vacations and exploring, and compact enough to travel, the BIKI is only about 10 inches long and weighs only about six pounds, making it far smaller than the other drones on our list.
 You can also read about the best cheap vlogging camera for YouTube.